-Toronto's Triples recently returned with "Hillside," a sunny new single (and accompanying video) that delivers what's possibly the most effortlessly joyful vocal hook I've heard in a whole.
+Toronto's Triples recently returned with "Hillside," a sunny new single (and accompanying video) that delivers what's possibly the most effortlessly joyful vocal hook I've heard in a while.
 The jangle-pop duo, prominently influenced by early 90s indie rock, features guitarist Eva Link and drummer Madeline Link (the daughters of Pete Link from the late-90s Calgary garage rock group the Shinolas).
 Eva also plays bass in the TO pop-punk band PONY.

 London, Ontario pop-punk quartet Never Betters have a new single online titled "Alone."
 The track follows the band's spring-released split LP with Grievances (the befuddlingly titled Guns + Roses' Roses).
 In the premiere at Substream drummer Davita Guslits, who wrote the lyrics, commented on the song:

 "'Alone' is about trying to enjoy the euphoria of new love or infatuation, without getting too bogged down by the unfortunate fact of that love being unrequited.
 It represents the mental gymnastics I performed after becoming intimate with my unemotional lover, to balance self indulgent daydreams with reality.
 But I wouldn’t have given up a second of those heart wrenching times."

 Never Betters features Guslits with vocalist April Romano, bassist Patrick Briggs, and guitarist Danny Kidd.
 Members of the group have roots in bands like Moon Hag, All the Trendy Kids, and Stiff Wires, and currently play as members of Strange Ways, Wasted Potential, Foam, and the above-mentioned Grievances.